mariusz-zajac/fakturownia/README.md

 ## Requirements

-* PHP 8.2 or higher with json extension.
+* PHP 8.2 or higher with curl and json extensions.

 ## Installation